-Family Medicine, an official journal of the Society of Teachers of Family Medicine, aims to publish high quality, original scholarship about education in family medicine and primary care.
+Family Medicine, an official journal of the Society of Teachers of Family Medicine, aims to publish high-quality, original scholarship about education in family medicine and primary care.
 The journal publishes original research, systematic reviews, narrative essays, and policy analyses relevant to the discipline of family medicine, particularly focusing on primary care medical education, health workforce policy, and health services research.
 The journal does not publish clinical review articles.

 Family Medicine is relied on by more than 5,000 family physicians, psychologists, sociologists, and public health specialists for the latest research and commentary on medical education.

 Family Medicine is indexed in Medline, PubMed, MEDLINE, EBSCO, EMBASE, Health and Psychosocial Instruments, Current Contents®/Clinical Medicine, Science Citation Index, and select articles from the Educational Resources Information Center Clearinghouse on Higher Education.
+The journal has participated in the National Library of Medicine's PubMed Central (PMC) archive as a full-participation journal since 2023, and is also archived in the Library of Congress Digital Collection.

 ISSN (Online): 1938-3800